I Am David

 Comprehension Questions

 9. When David assess the situation he realizes that the advantages he has are his muscles are strong, he has sharp eyes and ears, he is able to survive on very little food, knows the treachery of people, and best of all he understands many languages.
-His disadvantages are that he knows nothing about the geography of countries and which are free; he knows nothing about wild foods, and worst of all the people. (pg.
+His disadvantages are that he knows nothing about the geography of countries and which are free; he knows nothing about wild foods, and worst of all the people.
+(Ch.
+2, pgs.
 39-41)

 Section 2: Chapters 3-4